-22 Academic Cat alog

-28 Residence halls open at 1PM

-29-30 Final exams

-December

-1-2 Final exams

-3 Residence halls close at 1PM

-Winter 2021
+Winter 2022

-December
+December 12 Online Winter term classes begin 14 Administrative offices are open; no classes 19-31 Christmas / New Year's Holidays: all administrative offices are closed Spring 2022 January 2 Christmas / New Year's Holidays: all administrative offices are closed 3 Last day for returning students to register without a late fee 4 All administrative offices open; no classes Last day to opt-out of the FDC program for spring 5 Online Winter term classes end 6 Last day for new students to register without a late fee 7 New student orientation and move-in 9:00 a.m3:00 p.m.
+8 Returning students move in at 1:00 p.m.
+9 Spring semester and Session 1 classes begin 16 Last day for drop/add without a fee Martin Lythan Ving.
+In Holiday no classes and all administrative offices classed 16 17 Martin Luther King, Jr., Holiday: no classes and all administrative offices closed Last day to withdraw from the college with 100% tuition refund 1 / Last day to withdraw from the conege with 100% turtion refund Last day to register or drop/add classes 19 Last day to register of drop/add classes Last day to withdraw from the college with 50% tuition refund 1) Last day to withdraw from the conege with 30% tailion retails February 2 Last day to withdraw from Session 1 classes without grade point penalty March 1 Last day to drop/add for Session 2 without fee 2 Session 1 classes end 6 Session 2 classes begin Last day to withdraw from semester classes without grade point penalty 9 Last day to drop/add for Session 2 classes 10 Residence halls close at 1 p.m.
+13-17 Spring Break: no classes; Administrative Offices will be open 17 All administrative offices are closed 19 Residence halls opens at 1 p.m.
+April 5 Last day to withdraw from Session 2 classes without grade point penalty 7 Good Friday: all administrative offices are closed 25 Honors Day Chapel 27 Last day of classes May 1-4 Final Exams 5 Residence halls close at 1:00p.m.

+Graduation at 10:00 a.m.

-6-17 Administrative offices are open; no classes
+8-12 Administrative Offices Open; no classes

-13 Online Winter term classes begin

-20-31 Christmas / New Year's Holidays: all administrative offices are closed

-Spring 2022

-January

-3 Christmas / New Year's Holidays: all administrative offices are closed

-4 Last date for returning students to register without a late fee

-All administrative offices open; no classes

-6 Online Winter term classes end

-7 Last date for new students to register without a late fee

-9 Residence halls open at 1PM (for new & returning students)

-New student orientation and advisement

-10 Spring semester and Session 1 classes begin

-Last day for drop/add without a fee

-17 Martin Luther King, Jr., Holiday: no classes and all administrative offices closed

-18 Last day to withdraw from the college with 100% tuition refund

-Last day to register or drop/add classes

-20 Last day to withdraw from the college with 50% tuition refund

-March

-1 Session 1 classes end

-2 Session 2 classes begin

-22 Academic Catalog

-Last day to withdraw from semester classes without grade point penalty

-Drop/add for Session 2 classes ends

-12 Residence halls close at 1PM

-14-18 Spring Break: no classes

-18 All administrative offices are closed

-20 Residence halls opens at 1PM

-April

-15 Good Friday: all administrative offices are closed

-19 Honors Day Chapel

-21 Last day of classes

-25-28 Final exams

-29 Residence halls close at 1PM

-30 Graduation at 10AM

-Summer 2022
+Summer 2023

 May

-16 Summer Session 1 and full-term classes begin
+15 Summer Session 1 and full-term classes begin

-30 Memorial Day: all administrative offices are closed
+29 Memorial Day: all administrative offices are closed

 June

-Summer Session 1 classes end (final exams)
+15 Summer Session 1 classes end (final exams)

-Juneteenth observed: all administrative offices are closed
+19 Juneteenth: all administrative offices are closed

-21 Summer Session 2 classes begin
+20 Summer Session 2 classes begin

 July

-4 Independence Day: all administrative offices are closed
+3-4 Independence Day: all administrative offices are closed

-21 Summer Session 2 and full-term classes end (final exams)
+20